-Prerequisites: Module I, Module II, Module IV, Co-requisite: PTA 500, PTA 510 Total clock hours: 30 Total credit hours: 3.0

-This course will expose students to contemporary issues in physical therapy and healthcare, including new technology, fiscal and governmental issues.
+Prerequisites: Module I through Module IV, Co-requisite: PTA 500-510 Total clock hours: 30 This course will expose students to contemporary issues in physical therapy and healthcare, including new technology, fiscal and governmental issues.
 It will prepare students to look for employment and to take the NPTE/CLE Examination.